jhuckaby/pixl-server-storage/docs/Indexer.md

 status:open num_comments:>=5
 ```

 Simple queries were designed with user input in mind, like a Google search bar.
-To that end, you can define a `default_search_index` property in your main index configuration, which designates one of your fields as the default to be used for searches if no field is specified.
-For example, if you set the `default_search_index` to `body`, then you could accept queries like this:
+To that end, you can define a `default_search_field` property in your main index configuration, which designates one of your fields as the default to be used for searches if no field is specified.
+For example, if you set the `default_search_field` to `body`, then you could accept queries like this:

 ```
 wildlife +jungle "big cats" -bees
 ```

 The idea here is, the user doesn't have to specify the `body:` prefix in their search.
-They can just send in raw words, and `default_search_index` will detect this and redirect the query to the appropriate index.
+They can just send in raw words, and `default_search_field` will detect this and redirect the query to the appropriate index.
 This can, of course, be combined with other index searches with prefixes, such as:

 ```
 wildlife +jungle "big cats" -bees status:open